SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 *For you: stop looking so cute.*

-"Let's review the notes, could I have the first one?"
+"Let's review the first note, could I have it?"

 "Here it is, to me, it sounds like Fluttershy wrote it."